darth-cheney/safe-bet/RISCV-Instructions-Core.package/RV32IEBREAK.class/README.md

 This instruction is not specified in much detail in the RISC-V ISA.

-When I am executed in a Squeak simulated CPU, I will simply halt and open a debugger.
+When I am executed in a Squeak simulated CPU, I will simply halt any cpu execution and open a debugger.